Skip to main content

 js_run_devserver is one rule that is aware of the protocol.

-$ ibazel run frontend
+$ ./tools/ibazel run logger/frontend